 The bus came, as expected, at 8am on Tuesday.
 Naturally, most of the girls were not yet ready.

-Not my group though, we were fresh and new and still total geeks – we were first on the bus.
+Not my group though, we were fresh, new and still total geeks – we were first on the bus.

-It took me by surprise that nothing about getting to know these women felt forced.
+Sometimes I find that what makes a situation weird, is how completely normal it feels, so it took me by surprise that nothing about getting to know these women felt forced.
 Five women, from different parts of the world, thrown together in a cottage in Kenya.
-You know the rule though – there’s a weirdo in every group, if you don’t know who it is, it’s you!
+You know the rule though – there’s a weirdo in every group, if you don’t know who it is, it’s probably you!

 The bus eventually embarked on its morning run, taking the volunteer groups to their projects for the day.

-Out of the security gate, back down the hill along the edge of the woods, over the river with the ladies washing clothes, out to the main road where a patch of striking Bird of Paradise flowers grew – but here we turned right, I had come in from the other direction – from here would be completely new territory.
+Our journey took us out of the security gate, back down the hill along the edge of the woods, over the river with the ladies washing clothes, out to the main road where a patch of striking Bird of Paradise flowers grew… But here we turned right, I had come in from the other direction – from here would be completely new territory for me.

 We drove for maybe 15 minutes through a little open countryside before entering a busier part of town and pulled up near to an outdoor market space.
-Fresh fruit and veg stalls lined the streets.
-The first drop off was next to a footbridge, outside a few large, grubby looking buildings just off the main road.
+Fresh fruit and veg stalls lined the streets with a few busy shoppers and workers already getting stuck into their day.
+From our bus, over a busy road and the market stalls stood a footbridge leading to a few large, grubby looking buildings just off the main road.
 Apparently there was a hospital around here somewhere.
 This was where we lost two groups to their separate projects in the nearby area.

-With only our little pack of five left in the bus (plus our driver of course), we travelled onward, taking it all in.
-Nobody with a phone in hand, no cameras held up to the windows, no iPads and not a set of earphones in sight… The experience of living in the moment took hold of each of us, and we just watched, we observed the world outside of this bus window, and we took it all in.
+With only our little pack of five left in the bus (plus our stern and silent driver), we travelled onward, taking it all in.
+Nobody with a phone in hand, no cameras held up to the windows, no iPads and not a set of earphones in sight… The experience of living in the moment took hold of each of us, and we just watched, we observed the world through the bus window, and we took it all in.

-The bus had travelled outside of the busy market area, and we found ourselves among rows of tin homes and shops along the roadside.
+The bus had travelled outside of the busy market area with concrete buildings and we found ourselves among rows of wood and tin homes and shops along the roadside.
 Smaller roads, far less people moving around.
 Most of the people we saw outside of the bustling market town were sat on crates in the doorway of their Coca-Cola sponsored shops, each shop painted in a different wild colour from the one next door.
+Red, green, purple, green, yellow, blue, red.

 We pulled up on the grassy bank at the roadside, next to a small building site, and the driver sat still, patiently, expectantly, glancing at us in the mirror.